Topics

 User-Centric Approach:

-Put the user at the centre of your design process.
-Understand their needs, preferences, and behaviours to create an app that provides a seamless and enjoyable user experience.
+Put the user at the centre of your design process and design an app after understanding the needs, preferences, and behaviours of your audience.

 • The user-centric approach helps in identifying pain points and providing innovative solutions.